5 Exciting New Features Coming to Google Shopping

 #4: Competitor pricing information

-A new feature is coming to AdWords for Shopping advertisers: access to the pricing information of competitors.
+A new feature is coming to Google Ads (AdWords) for Shopping advertisers: access to the pricing information of competitors.
 Essentially, Shopping advertisers can see what their competitors are charging for the same products and use this information to improve their bids.

 So, if you’re a Shopping advertiser that sells sneakers and you notice that you’re charging less than your competitors, you can increase your Shopping bid on sneakers because you know your great price will attract buyers.